Management Information Systems (MMIS)

 Analytics is the application of techniques to identify important observations and patterns in data.
 Analytical techniques can be used to overcome the practical challenges presented by data, such as the challenges presented by data volume, variety, velocity, and other properties.
 This includes application of techniques of data reduction, filtering and analysis in order to identify, measure and assess key business indicators.
 This course focuses on the business rationale for and application of analytics including exploration of how decision-making processes can and should be driven by the results of well-crafted analytics processes.
 In particular, the course focuses on both the need for organizations to more fully understand, appreciate and exploit so-called "soft" or "unstructured" data -- the things human beings say to each other, in uncontrolled and unformatted ways, on various social media.
 Search histories and other "temporary" data, not normally revealed by traditional search engines, will also be examined.

-MMIS 524 Applied Knowledge Management and Business Intelligence 3 Credits (3,0)
+MMIS 524 Applied Business Intelligence and Analytics 3 Credits (3,0)

-Business intelligence (or BI) is both a process and a product.
+Business intelligence (or BI) and analytics is both a process and a product.
 The product is the timely, precise, high-value and actionable business insights that management needs to make decisions.
 The process is the gathering, collating, analyzing, and assessing of many different kinds of information that lead to those insights.
-Business intelligence processes and products can have a profound impact on corporate strategy, performance and competitiveness; and much like intelligence processes and products in the military and national security arenas, BI can have positive or negative impacts upon the organization depending upon how it is done and how it is used (or misused).
-In that regard, BI is shown to be a focused application of the principles of knowledge management.
-This course presents students with both the theoretical concepts and practical applications of BI, and examines some predictive analytics techniques using SAS(c) Enterprise Miner and Text Miner.
+Business intelligence processes and analytics products can have a profound impact on corporate strategy, performance and competitiveness; and much like intelligence processes and products in the military and national security arenas, BI and analytics can have positive or negative impacts upon the organization depending upon how it is done and how it is used (or misused).
+This course presents students with both the theoretical concepts and practical applications of BI and analytics, and examines some predictive analytics techniques using SAS(c) Enterprise Miner and Text Miner.

 MMIS 531 Information Systems Project Management 3 Credits (3,0)